 Which California Owners Are Affected?

 The aforementioned class action lawsuit and allegations that BMW now faces do not impact all owners of the company’s diesel vehicles.
 Instead, the cars under scrutiny for alleged defeat devices are:

-While these vehicles date back almost five (5) years or more, they still fit the profile of those from other manufacturers under investigation; Ford, for instance, has its Super Duty trucks from 2011-17 under heavy scrutiny due to similar emission accusations.
+While these vehicles date back almost five (5) years or more, they still fit the profile of those from other manufacturers under investigation.
 Of course, should other BMW emission issues be found in other vehicles, and violate emissions standards through defeat devices, the same advice and information would likely apply.

 Why Should BMW X5 and 335d Owners Take Action?

 First and foremost, a large number of those owning these vehicles bought them expecting they would not contribute to environmental harm in their daily commute.
 While sold as EPA-compliant and effective, BMW’s offerings are alleged to be anything but.
 For those owners who care about such an environmental toll, they have every right to be upset and to pursue damages for failing to receive what BMW claimed to be selling them.